-• NameNode machines: The machines where you run Active and Standby NameNodes, should have exactly the same hardware.
-For recommended hardware for NameNodes, see "Hardware for Master Nodes" in the Cluster Planning Guide.

-• JournalNode machines: The machines where you run the JournalNodes.
+- NameNode machines: The machines where you run Active and Standby NameNodes, should have exactly the same hardware.
+For recommended hardware for NameNodes, see "Hardware for Master Nodes" in the Cluster Planning Guide. - JournalNode machines: The machines where you run the JournalNodes.
 The JournalNode daemon is relatively lightweight, so these daemons may reasonably be colocated on machines with other Hadoop daemons, for example the NameNodes or the YARN ResourceManager.

-There must be at least three JournalNode daemons, because edit log modifications must be written to a majority of JournalNodes.
+There must be at least three JournalNode daemons, because edit log modifications must be written to a majority of JNs.
 This lets the system tolerate failure of a single machine.
-You may also run more than three JournalNodes, but in order to increase the number of failures that the system can tolerate, you must run an odd number of JournalNodes.
-For example, 3, 5, 7, and so on.
+You may also run more than three JournalNodes, but in order to increase the number of failures that the system can tolerate, you must run an odd number of JNs, (i.e. 3, 5, 7, etc.).

-When you run <N> number of JournalNodes, the system can tolerate at most (<N> - 1) / 2 failures and continue to function normally.
+Note that when running with N JournalNodes, the system can tolerate at most (N-1)/2 failures and continue to function normally.